joz-k/ios_backup_extractor/README.md

 Options:
   -f, --format FORMAT Determines a directory structure created in the output
                         directory.
 Valid values are:
                         - ‘ym’  for subdirectories like YYYY-MM (default)
                         - ‘ymd’ for subdirectories like YYYY-MM-DD
                         - ‘flat’ no subdirectories
   -s, --since DATE    Extract and copy only files created since DATE.
-                        DATE must be in format YYYY-MM-DD.
+                        DATE must be in format YYYY-MM-DD or one of the following special keywords:
+                        - ‘last-week’
+                        - ‘last-month’
       --add-trash     Extract also items marked as deleted.
+      --prepend-date  Prepend a media creation date to each exported filename.
+                        Default format is YYYY-MM-DD.
+      --prepend-date-separator SEPARATOR
+                      Change the separator for '--prepend-date' format.
+                        Possible values are:
+                        - ‘dash’ (default)
+                        - ‘underscore’
+                        - ‘none’
   -d, --dry           Dry run, don't copy any files.
   -v, --verbose       Show more information while running.
   -h, --help          Display help.